 - Masters degree in Business, Finance, Urban Planning, Community Development or a related discipline.

-- Minimum of five years progressive experience in community-based real estate development, finance, and/or social impact investment initiatives.
+- Minimum of five years progressive experience in community-based real estate and/or social impact investment initiatives.

-- Ability to proactively and collaboratively manage projects against tight timelines.
+- Ability to manage projects against tight timelines with a proactive and collaborative style.

 - Intermediate to advanced skills in Excel.